trrad/tyche/readme.md

 - **Beta**: Conjugate prior for binomial data
 - **Binomial/Bernoulli**: Discrete outcomes modeling
 - **Normal/Half-Normal**: Continuous data and scale parameters
+- **Gamma, Exponential, LogNormal**: For value modeling and flexible likelihoods

 ## Next Steps

-1. Implement remaining distributions (Binomial, Normal)
+1. Implement remaining high-level APIs (ABTest, power analysis)
-2. Build high-level ABTest API wrapper
+2. Build node-based visual model builder
 3. Set up WebWorker infrastructure for parallel chains
-4. Create basic D3-based visualizations
+4. Create D3/React-based visualizations
-5. Add more comprehensive tests
+5. Add more comprehensive tests and diagnostics

-## Contributing

-The project is in early development.
-Key areas where help is needed:

-- Distribution implementations
-- Numerical stability improvements
-- WebGL compute shader expertise
-- API design feedback
-- Testing and benchmarking

-## License
+## Future Vision

-MIT
+Tyche aims to be a "tool for thinking"—enabling users to visually construct, explore, and optimize Bayesian models as interactive computation graphs.
+The goal is to make advanced inference, diagnostics, and experiment design accessible and intuitive for everyone, from business users to statisticians.